firebase/extensions/firestore-counter/POSTINSTALL.md

 ```

-#### Specify a document path and increment value in your app
+#### Specify a document path and increment value in your web app

-1. Download and copy the [Counter SDK](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/dist/sharded-counter.js) into your application project.
+1. Download and copy the [compiled client sample](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/dist/sharded-counter.js) into your application project.

-1. Use the Counter SDK library in your code to increment counters.
-The code snippet below shows an example of how to use the library.
-For more comprehensive API documentation, refer to the [source code](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts).
+1. Use the client sample in your code to increment counters.
+The code snippet below shows an example of how to use it.
+To see the full reference implementation, refer to the sample's TypeScript [source code](https://github.com/firebase/extensions/blob/master/firestore-counter/clients/web/src/index.ts).

   ```html
   <html>